Mar 26, 2018

 The rOpenSci Editors wrote a post Thanking Your Reviewers: Gratitude through Semantic Metadata announcing that we can now include reviewers in the Authors section of an R package’s DESCRIPTION file.
 Yay!

 David Winter wrote a post (A rentrez paper, and how to use the NCBI’s new API keys) about his package rentrez for interacting with NCBI data.
-He discussed a recently published paper on rentrez
+He discussed a recently published paper on rentrez and support for API keys for NCBI.

 Use cases